ratanvarghese/glass-house/README.md

 + [LuaJIT](https://luajit.org)
   + the LuaJIT executable is needed for manual testing
-  + the LuaJIT library is needed for building an executable
+  + the LuaJIT library is needed to run a binary version of Glass House
 + [NCurses](https://invisible-island.net/ncurses/) must be installed on your system
   + Most modern UNIX-based systems already have it
 + [Lua Quickcheck](https://luarocks.org/modules/primordus/lua-quickcheck) is used for property-based testing
++ [LuaSrcDiet](https://github.com/jirutka/luasrcdiet) is used to create minified script of Glass House.
+If you do not need to make such a script, consider setting the Makefile parameters to avoid using LuaSrcDiet.

 Other dependencies are included within the repository.